Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 Where

 -  `x` is a string of text
--  `y` is the version of tokenization
+-  `y` is the form of applied tokenization

 returns a list of the tokens extracted from the text